snaulX/Heroes-of-Melitha/README.md

 # Heroes of Melitha
-Heroes of Melitha - RPG game for jam.korge.org
+Heroes of Melitha - RPG game for jam.korge.org.
+Some ideas for mechanics are taken from HoMM3.
 ## Lore
 Live two worlds - Melitha - world of man and elves and other 'light' creatures; and Underworld - world of goblins, devils and other 'dark' creatures.
 Once old wizzard make crystal which open portals from Underworld to Melitha and 'dark' creatures going out of this portals.
 And some heroes called for save Melitha and win 'dark' creatures and close portals.
 ## Controls